Sindos railway station: Facilities

 The station is still housed in the original 19th-century brick-built station building.
 As of (2023) the station is unstaffed, with no staffed booking office.
 However, there are waiting rooms.
 Access to the platforms is via a subway under the lines, with wheelchair accessible by elevator.
 The platforms have shelters with seating.
 However, there are no Dot-matrix display departure and arrival screens or timetable poster boards on the platforms.
 The station, however, has a buffet called POYΦ.
 There is also a taxi rank and Parking in the forecourt, and infrequent buses do call at the station.

 Services

-As of 12 May 2025, the following routes call that this station:
+As of September 2026, the following weekday train services call at this station: